 Growing up, sports came naturally to me.
 I always assumed sports would be fun until eventually, they weren’t.
 The pressure to succeed and attain the highest level possible was not something I could ever reach.

-In the beginning of 3rd grade, I decided to pretend to have pain precisely so that I could feel the affection I craved and felt I was missing.
+At the beginning of 3rd grade, I decided to pretend to have pain precisely so that I could feel the attention I craved and felt I was missing.
 I created a role whereby I’d pretend to limp home from the bus stop or I’d complain of pain in my feet at my after-school sports classes.
-My mom took me to numerous doctors, all of whom told her I was in perfect health.
-I persisted.
-I wanted to have something visible that would show my parents that I really did have pain.
-Two and a half months later, during a class trip to a chocolate factory, my feet really did hurt and I couldn’t finish the tour.
-More pain and decreased range of motion followed until I was admitted to the hospital for tests and finally given the diagnosis of juvenile rheumatoid arthritis (JRA).

 Two and a half months later, my feet really did hurt.
 More pain and decreased range of motion followed until I was finally given the diagnosis of juvenile rheumatoid arthritis (JRA), an inflammatory condition whereby the body attacks its own joints causing pain and stiffness.

 I very quickly learned what it felt like to be chosen last for games.
 As much as I wanted to run and play, the pain in my body limited me.
 I would have thought that this would have eased the pressure to excel.
 It didn’t.